Welcome to the Preiskel & Co LLP (“Preiskel”) Privacy Notice.

 - service providers who assist and support Preiskel & Co with running our website or other IT services.

 - providers of payment services, for cross-checking information when finalising contracts.

 - consulting firms providing specialist services to Preiskel & Co (security auditors, legal advisors, accountants etc.).

 - Service providers acting as processors based the United Kingdom who provide IT and system administration services.

 - Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the United Kingdom, Israel, and Spain who provide consultancy, banking, legal, insurance and accounting services.

-- HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based [in the United Kingdom who require reporting of processing activities in certain circumstances.
+- HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.

-- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data.

-- Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
+Where we use certain service providers, we may use specific contracts approved for use in the UK which give personal data the same protection it has in the UK.

-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.